stoenescubogdanalex/program/contributing/README.md

 ### 1. Sharing feedback

-After taking in a Sunday session, we strongly encourage mentors to evaluate how it went using the feedback form bookmarked in #mentorroom on Slack.
+After taking part in a Sunday session, we strongly encourage mentors to evaluate how it went using the feedback form bookmarked in #mentorroom on Slack.

 ### 2. Suggestions and improvements